-- Improper training: If a person working on a roof has not been properly trained in the correct safety procedures, they are a rooftop safety hazard and could injure themselves or others.
+- Improper training: If someone on a roof has not been trained in the correct safety procedures, they are an extreme rooftop hazard and could hurt themselves or somebody else.

-- Incorrect use of fall protection gear: Examples include a lanyard that’s too long, a poorly anchored railing or a weak tie-off point.
-It is critical that you understand how to properly use fall protection equipment.
+- Incorrect use of fall protection gear: For example, a lanyard that’s too long or a railing poorly anchored.
+It is essential to know how to use fall protection equipment properly.

-- Poor line of sight: Shingle bundles, chimneys and ridge vents could block egress on your roof.
-Make sure to maintain a good line of sight, so you’ll always know where you are in relation to the edge of the roof.
+- Poor line of sight: Shingle bundles, chimneys and ridge vents can block egress on your roof.
+Make sure to maintain a good line of sight so you’ll always know where you are in relation the edge of the roof.

-- Steep pitch: The steeper the pitch of your roof is, the easier it is to fall.
-Make sure the shingle bundles and fall protection are secure before you set foot on your roof.
+- Steep pitch: A steeper roof is more dangerous because it’s easier to fall off when you’re climbing.
+Make sure the shingle bundles and protection are all in place before stepping on your roof!

-- Lack of specialized tools: You will likely not have the specialized tools that roofing professionals use to stay safe.
-Although roofing has been around for centuries, the techniques are always changing.
-It’s best to leave this task to a person who has been through all the twists and turns in the industry.
+- Lack of specialized tools: You may find it difficult to stay safe without the specialized tools that roofing professionals use.
+Roofs have been around for centuries and techniques are always changing, so do not be afraid to leave this task up to a professional who has seen them all!

 If you do your roof correctly the first time, it may save you some money and a lot of headache.
 But many DIYers who attempt to reroof often end up spending an incredible amount of extra hours learning techniques as they go.
 And even if that doesn’t happen, making one tiny mistake can render all those hours useless anyway!